codyshepherd/homegrown-machine-learning/README.md

 amortize preprocessing time over several tests.

 ## MLP
-### A Two-Layered Neural Network Using Feed-Forward & Backpropagation Written for the MNIST Dataset
+### A Two-Layered Neural Network Using Feed-Forward and Backpropagation Written for the MNIST Dataset.
 The mlp expects the .json objects produced by perceptron/preprocessing in its local directory.
----

 Currently backpropagation is hard-coded to expect only two layers (one hidden layer + output layer).
 All the other components are configured for arbitrary layers, however.
 Eventually backprop will be updated to manage an arbitrary number of hidden layers.